Freeze-in Production of Dark Matter Prior to Early Matter Domination

 Theoretical arguments and numerical simulations suggest that generally $0 \leq w_{\rm reh} \leq 1/3$~\cite{PFKP,LA}, which implies that $\Delta N_{\rm reh} \geq 0$.
-Combined with the experimental bound $r < 1$~\cite{Planck18}, and the typical range of values for $g_{*,0}$ and $g_{*,{\rm R}}$, we find: \be \left({T_0 \over T_{\rm R}}\right) \lesssim 173 - 3 N_{k_*} . \ee In general, $N_{k_*}$ is related to the scalar spectral index $n_{\rm s}$ that is constrained by the cosmic microwave background (CMB) experiments.
-In particular, there are simple relations between $N_{k_*}$ and $n_{\rm s}$~\cite{Roest} in two important universality classes of single field models of inflation that include a large number of models compatible with the latest Planck results~\cite{Planck18}.
-One can therefore use the experimental bounds on $n_{\rm s}$ to impose a lower limit on $N_{k_*}$ and, through~(\ref{CMBbound}), an upper limit on $T_0/T_{\rm R}$~\cite{ADM}.
+Combined with the experimental bound {\bf $r_{\rm max} \simeq 0.064$}~\cite{Planck18}, and the typical range of values for $g_{*,{\rm O}}$ and $g_{*,{\rm R}}$, we find: \be \left({T_{\rm O} \over T_{\rm R}}\right) \lesssim 173 - 3 N_{k_*} . \ee $N_{k_*}$ is related to the scalar spectral index $n_{\rm s}$ that is constrained by the cosmic microwave background (CMB) experiments.
+The relation between $N_{k_*}$ and $n_{\rm s}$ is model-dependent as it is determined by the shape of the inflaton potential.
+However, there are simple relations between $N_{k_*}$ and $n_{\rm s}$~\cite{Roest} in two important universality classes of single field models of inflation that include a large number of models compatible with the latest Planck results~\cite{Planck18}.
+Therefore, in these cases, one can use the experimental bounds on $n_{\rm s}$ to impose a lower limit on $N_{k_*}$ and, through~(\ref{CMBbound}), an upper limit on $T_{\rm O}/T_{\rm R}$~\cite{ADM}.

 In addition, one may use the spectrum of primordial gravity waves to further constrain the RH side of~(\ref{ub}).
 The initial spectrum of gravitational waves produced during inflation depends on $r$ and the tensor spectral index $n_{\rm T}$.
 However, their subsequent evolution depends on the post-inflationary thermal history and is in particular affected by an epoch of EMD~\cite{Durrer,Moroi} (also, see~\cite{DS,BH,F}).
 Tensor modes that enter the horizon during EMD, and the modes that are already at subhorizon scales, experience a suppression, compared to a standard thermal history, due to entropy generation in this epoch.
-As a result, the shape of the tensor spectrum is sensitive to the beginning and the end of the EMD phase, equivalently $T_0$ and $T_{\rm R}$.
-This is complementary to the information from the scalar spectral index, mentioned above, which only depends on the duration of the EMD period encoded in $T_0/T_{\rm R}$.
-Therefore, if $r$ is not much smaller than the current experimental bound $r_{\rm max} \simeq 0.064$~\cite{Planck18}, a future detection by (or limits from) the gravitational wave detectors could further constrain the allowed regions in the $T_0-T_{\rm R}$ plane.
+As a result, the shape of the tensor spectrum is sensitive to the beginning and the end of the EMD phase, equivalently $T_{\rm O}$ and $T_{\rm R}$.
+This is complementary to the information from the scalar spectral index, mentioned above, which only depends on the duration of the EMD period encoded in $T_{\rm O}/T_{\rm R}$.
+Therefore, if $r$ is not much smaller than the current experimental bound $r_{\rm max} \simeq 0.064$~\cite{Planck18}, a future detection by (or limits from) the gravitational wave detectors could further constrain the allowed regions in the $T_{\rm O}-T_{\rm R}$ plane.